rlbth/op-ML/README.md

 Aim of the project:
-The project goal is to operationalize this working, machine learning microservice using kubernetes, which is an open-source system for automating the management of containerized applications.
+The undertaking objective is to operationalize the working of an AI microservice by utilizing kubernetes, which is an open-source framework for automating the administration of containerized application.
 Following are the project steps:

 1.Test  project code using linting
 2.Using Dockerfile to containerize this application